srdc/smart-on-fhir-web-apps/README.md

 - **advance**: Interface for [ADVANCE](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3902381/) service
 - **qrisk2**: Interface for [QRISK2](https://qrisk.org/) service
 - **qrisk3**: Interface for [QRISK3](https://qrisk.org/) service
-- **score2**: Interface for [SCORE2](https://www.escardio.org/Education/Practice-Tools/CVD-prevention-toolbox/SCORE-Risk-Charts) service
+- **score**: Interface for [SCORE2](https://www.escardio.org/Education/Practice-Tools/CVD-prevention-toolbox/SCORE-Risk-Charts) service

 Even the application codes are simple and similar, the Angular Monorepo architecture is chosen so the service interfaces can be deployed as separate applications.